jeremydelacasa/useRouterHelper/README.md

-# useRouter
+# useRouterHelper

-useRouter is a hook for react and work with [react-router-dom](https://v5.reactrouter.com/web/guides/quick-start).
+useRouterHelper is a hook for react and work with [react-router-dom](https://v5.reactrouter.com/web/guides/quick-start).
 It improves the functional navigation and adds features to the use of searchParams.

 ## Installation